Amazon EC2 vs Lightsail. Which one is better?

 You have a seasonal traffic.

-If you have a seasonal traffic and you need sometime more server resources and sometime less, then you can use EC2 where you can fine tune the resources easily, according to the requirements.
-While on lightsail resources limit is static.
+If you have seasonal traffic and you need more server resources and sometimes less, then you can use EC2 where you can fine tune the resources easily, according to the requirements.
+While on lightsail, the resource limit is static.

 You need special security groups settings.

-If your app need a special virtually existing firewall you should probably use EC2.
-You can apply same configured group to different instances while can also create unique group for each instance.
-So, there is a lot of flexibility in it and even you can assign a linux based security group to all instances.
-While there are some limitations to it in Lightsail environment.
-Along with this, you can allow ssh access to only your IP, while Lightsail do not provide this feature.
+If your app needs a special virtual firewall, you should probably use EC2.
+You can apply the same configured group to different instances while you can also create a unique group for each instance.
+So, there is a lot of flexibility in it and you can even assign a Linux-based security group to all instances.
+While there are some limitations to it in the Lightsail environment.
+Along with this, you can allow ssh access to only your IP, while Lightsail does not provide this feature.

-There is an expectancy of the growth in number of files and file size in future.
-On lightsail you can also add more disks to increase storage volume but adding other resources accordingly are not that much easy.
+There is an expectancy of growth in the number of files and file size in the future.
+On lightsail you can also add more disks to increase storage volume, but adding other resources accordingly is not that easy.

 You need more firewall controls:

-EC2 offers more firewall controls than Lightsail as you only have access to specific ports in it, but on the other hand, EC2 gives you a capability of white-listing IP ranges.
+EC2 offers more firewall controls than Lightsail as you only have access to specific ports in it, but on the other hand, EC2 gives you the capability of white-listing IP ranges.

 And finally, the price

-The price model of EC2 is very flexible as compared to Lightsail.
+The pricing model of EC2 is very flexible as compared to Lightsail.
 This is basically because of total control of adding and removing resources with great ease.

 EC2 vs Amazon comparison and statistics.